trustedsec/unicorn/README.md

 6. Paste in the code from Unicorn
 7. Save the Word document.

 Once the office document is opened, you should receive a shell through powershell injection.
+Note that DDE is limited on char size and we need to use Invoke-Expression (IEX) as the method to download.

+The DDE attack will attempt to download download.ps1 which is our powershell injection attack since we are limited to size restrictions.
+You will need to move the download.ps1 to a location that is accessible by the victim machine.
+This means that you need to host the download.ps1 in an Apache2 directory that it has access to.

+You may notice that some of the commands use "{ QUOTE" these are ways of masking specific commands which is documented here: http://staaldraad.github.io/2017/10/23/msword-field-codes/.
+In this case we are changing WindowsPowerShell, powershell.exe, and IEX to avoid detection.
+Also check out the URL as it has some great methods for not calling DDE at all.